lakshmiswetha-ba/sp_500_-Financial-Data-Scraper-and-Analyzer/README.md

 ### Detailed README.md

-# S&P 500 Financial Data Analysis and Visualization
+# S&P 500 Financial Data Scraping and Visualization

 This project automates the process of retrieving and analyzing financial data for the top 50 companies in the S&P 500 index.
 It scrapes data from multiple financial websites, performs various calculations, and generates visualizations to provide insights into stock performance.
 The project also identifies companies with a "Buy" analyst rating, making it a valuable tool for investment decision-making.